 Private notifications on your wrist

 By default, your Apple Watch shows you the full notification.
 As soon as you raise your wrist to see a notification, the watch displays a quick summary followed by the full details a few seconds later.
 This lets you quickly check out who the underlying message is from before any potentially sensitive details appear on your wrist (see the left image above).

-While the default setting should work just fine for a majority of typical users, we’re thankful that Apple does permit Apple Watch wearers to optionally boost their notification privacy.
+While the default setting should work just fine for a majority of typical users, we’re thankful that Apple does permit Apple Watch wearers to optionally boost their privacy.

-How to make Apple Watch notifications private
+How to hide the notification content on Apple Watch

-2) Hit the My Watch tab.
+- Hit the My Watch tab.

-3) Tap on Notifications.
+- Tap Notifications.

 When this is on, notification details will only appear when you tap on an alert.

 Notifications will still hit your wrist, but you’ll only see the icon of the app and its name.
-The underlying content will be hidden unless you tap on an alert.
-If you prefer to see the full details right away rather than a quick notification summary, slide the switch back to the ON position.
+The underlying content will be hidden unless you tap that notification.

 Do you use notification privacy on your Apple Watch?
 Let us know in the comments down below.